arya-advaith/Huckel/README.md

+# DISCLAIMER: IT IS BEST SUITED TO READ THIS FILE AT https://github.com/arya-advaith/Huckel/ .

 # Hückel Method Matrix Solver

 A computational tool for building and diagonalizing Hückel matrices for molecular orbital calculations in quantum chemistry.